jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **Trade credit**
   - **unacceptable tax position** is defined in section 141B.
   - **Underestimation penalty**
-  - **Unpaid tax** includes any amount of tax refunded under a tax law to the extent that the amount— under the tax law (a) is not properly refundable; or
+  - **Unpaid tax** includes any amount of tax refunded under a tax law to the extent that the amount—under the tax law (a) is not properly refundable; or
     (b) is in excess of any amount of tax that is refundable,—
   - **Withdrawal tax** , in section 95 of this Act, has the same meaning as in section YA 1 of the Income Tax Act 2007.